OchoaLab/genomic-modules/day5/Before Class: Download_and_Install.md

 Click on the file name and then click the download button:
 ![image](https://github.com/OchoaLab/genomic-modules/assets/53951161/27f43063-7d6b-40d5-8466-d3067b8b2ffc)

+# Download R code

+We will use google co-lab to run R commands.
+You can find the R code in .ipynb format under day5 in the repo.
+Download it and you're ready for the exercise!

 # Plink2 Downloading and Installation
 We will run all the plink2 commands in shell (command line).
 If you are not familiar with shell or command line, that's totally fine!